Skip to main content

 Accessible via Hillside to Hollow Trailhead

 This trail is made up of an all-weather surface material consisting of smoother, compacted road mix.
-It is 48 to 60 inches wide in places, with excellent sight lines.
-The trail is very flat for the first .8 miles.
-Then, the final .1-mile climbs very aggressively to a saddle at a 16-20% grade.
-Please note, trails leading away from the saddle are too narrow for handbike or wheelchair access.
+It is generally at least 60 inches wide, with excellent sight lines.
+The trail is very flat for the first .68 miles.
+The final .1-mile climbs very aggressively to a saddle at a 16-20% grade and is not included in the trail details above.
+Please note, trails leading away from the saddle are too narrow for adaptive bikes or wheelchairs.
 Dogs are allowed off-leash.

 Harrison Hollow Reserve Trail #57 in Hillside to Hollow Reserve